“Everything you need to deliver great mobile apps” is Xamarin’s premise

-Usb remoting – An Iphone can be Debugged and/or Deployed only by connecting it to the usb port on Windows.
+Usb remoting – You can deploy and/or debug an Iphone only by connecting it to the usb port on Windows.

 Workbooks – It is a way of sharing information live while creating a variety of documents such as tutorials, trainings and experiments.
 Occasionally, it can be used as playground, since it has integration with some APIs.
 This allows us to render controls, maps, and colors, among other feature.

 As previously mentioned, this kind of project allows us to have not only a single shared code between platforms (iOs, Android, and Windows apps), but also the UI.
-The latter can be shared via Xaml files or by generating it from C# code, and that way obtaining a customized design for each platform.
+You can share the latter via Xaml files or by generating it from C# code.
+That way obtaining a customized design for each platform.
 After the launching of the second version, XF has significantly improved the reported bugs and added new controls.
 Thanks to these positive changes, XF has gain a reputation as a development tool for high complexity projects.
 In its library, we can find Pages, Layouts and Controls, as well as Two-way Data Binding, Navigation, Animation API, Dependency Service, and Messaging Center.

 If we are looking to customize the platform, we can always apply logic to this specific project, as if we were working with traditional Xamarin.
 The UIs are rendered utilizing each platform’s native controls in order to keep the look and feel of each OS.